 How changes to third-party cookie support impact customers

 Support for third-party cookies has become more limited across browsers.
-As such, Adobe has been working on new solutions that carefully balance customer requirements with the consumer’s right to privacy across Experience Cloud applications.
+As such, Adobe has been working on new applications that carefully balance customer requirements with the consumer’s right to privacy across Experience Cloud applications.